CharisseHao/LoL-role-impact/README.md

 From here, we calculated the p-value by comparing the observed TVD to the TVDs found through permutation testing, and the resulting p-value was 0.
 Since our p-value is less than the significance level of 0.05, we reject the null hypothesis, and therefore it seems that missingness in `killsat15` is dependent on `datacompleteness`.

 The second column we tested missingness against was the column `position`.

 Null Hypothesis: Distribution of `'position'` when `'killsat15'` is missing is the same as the distribution of `'position'` when `'killsat15'` is not missing.

 Alternative Hypothesis: Distribution of `'position'` when `'killsat15'` is missing is *not* the same as the distribution of `'position'` when `'killsat15'` is not missing.

 Following the same steps as above, we plotted the distribution of `position` when `killsat15` is and is not missing.
 Then, we carried out a permutation test using TVD as the test statistic again.

 <p style="text-align:center"><iframe src="assets/missingness-plots/miss-position.html" width=600 height=375 align='center' frameBorder=0></iframe></p>
 <p style="text-align:center"><iframe src="assets/missingness-plots/fig-empirical-position.html" width='100%' height=425 align='center' frameBorder=0></iframe></p>

 By comparing the TVDs found through permutation testing to the observed TVD, we found the resulting p-value was 1.
-Since our p-value is greater than the significance level of 0.05, we fail to reject the null, and therefore it seems that the missingness in `killsat15` is *not* dependent on `position`
+Since our p-value is greater than the significance level of 0.05, we fail to reject the null, and therefore it seems that the missingness in `killsat15` is *not* dependent on `position`.

 ## Hypothesis Testing

 After conducting our exploratory data analysis, we chose to answer the general question: do all roles have the same impact overall?

 Null hypothesis: All roles have the same impact overall.

 Alternative hypothesis: All roles do not have the same impact overall.
 - Test statistic: Total Variation Distance (TVD)
 - Significance level: 5% (0.05)